sergei-romanenko/staged-mrsc-scala3/docs/BigStepSc.md

 * Back-nodes are produced by folding a configuration to another configuration in the history.

-* Forth-nodes are produced by
+* Forth-nodes are produced either

-    + decomposing a configuration into a number of other configurations (e.g. by driving or taking apart a let-expression), or
+    + by decomposing a configuration into a number of other configurations (e.g. by driving or taking apart a let-expression), or

     + by rewriting a configuration by another one (e.g. by generalization,